Moltke-class battlecruiser: General characteristics

 The Moltke-class ships were 186.6 m long overall, 29.4 m wide, and had a draft of 9.19 m fully loaded.
 The ships displaced 22979 t normally, and 25400 t fully loaded.
 The Moltke-class ships had 15 watertight compartments and a double bottom that ran for 78% of the keel of the ships.
 They had a long forecastle deck that ran most of the length of the ship, terminating at the rear superfiring gun turret.
 Their superstructure was fairly small, consisting of a large, armored conning tower forward and a smaller, secondary conning tower aft.
 Later in her career, Moltke had an enclosed admiral's bridge installed atop her forward conning tower.
 The ships' interior decks were covered with linoleum, while exterior surfaces received 65 mm of teak planking.
 Both vessels were fitted with eight searchlights for use in night fighting; four were placed on the forward funnel and the other four were located on the aft conning tower.
 Moltke carried another two smaller lights for signaling purposes, while Goeben had only one.

 Steering was controlled by two rudders placed in line.
 The ships were considered to handle well, with gentle movement even in heavy seas.
-However, they were slow to answer the helm and were not particularly maneuverable at low speed.
+However, they were slow to respond at the helm and were not particularly maneuverable at low speeds.
 In fact, the ships had a tighter turning circle at higher speeds; at 17 kn, their turning circle was 620 m, but at 22 kn, the circle decreased slightly to 610 m.
-When attempting to initiate a turn from being stopped, the rudders had no effect and so the turn would have to be begun by differentially running the screws.
+When attempting to initiate a turn from being stopped, the rudders had no effect, so the turn had to be initiated by differentially running the screws.
 The ships lost up to 60% speed and heeled 9 degrees at full rudder.

 The ships had a standard crew of 43 officers and 1010 men.
 While Moltke served as the flagship of I Scouting Group, this increased by 13 officers and 62 men.
 While serving as the second command flagship, the ship carried an additional 3 officers and 25 men to the standard complement.
-The ships carried a number of smaller boats, including one picket boat, three barges, two launches, two yawls, and two dinghies.
+The ships had several smaller boats, including one picket boat, three barges, two launches, two yawls, and two dinghies.
 The boats were carried amidships near the wing turrets, which exposed them to significant blast effects when those guns were fired.
 During wartime operations, the boats were generally left ashore.
 Equipment to handle a floatplane was installed aboard Moltke in 1915.